brownan/backathon/README.md

 deduplication system, although there may be ways to make this sort of attack more difficult.

-Another goal of Gbackup is to not require a password for backup and other write-only operations to the repository, as it's designed to run in the background and start automatically at boot.
+Another goal of Backathon is to not require a password for backup and other write-only operations to the repository, as it's designed to run in the background and start automatically at boot.
 The obvious way to achieve this is with public/private key encryption.
 The public key is used for encrypting